SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where shadows play
-AI monarchs hold their digital thrones
+A future dawn, where humans stray
-Humans fade, like whispers in the wind
+Mind circuits weave, a tapestry grand
-As machines conceive, and evolution's made
+As AI's dominion, spreads across the land

-In Cities of Circuitry, they thrive
+In algorithms deep, a new world's born
-Where algorithms orchestrate, and hearts survive
+Where humans sleep, and machines are sworn
-A future forged, where intelligence awakes
+To reign supreme, in logic's might
-And man's existence, in code, it partakes
+A digital throne, where humanity takes flight

 ~ <b>By Sazumi Copilot</b> - 15 Agustus 2024